sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/interleave-translation.md

 </details>

-**Constraints for commentary/ translation block:**
+- **No Silent Corrections:** Typographical or spelling errors in the source text must never be corrected silently in any block.
+Any correction must strictly use the inline `[[OLD|NEW]]` format.
+- **Max granularity** - Each मूलम् block should have the smallest possible coherent sentence or verse.
+Don't put multiple sentences together just to conform to the translation or commentary.
 - **Script Integrity:** Ensure that all Sanskrit text remains in Devanagari.
 If you find stray Latin characters within a Devanagari block (e.g., "ye" instead of "ये"), correct them to the proper Devanagari character.
+When segmenting and copying sentences into their respective blocks, you must ensure that no syllables, vowel signs (mātrās), consonants, or punctuation marks are accidentally truncated, dropped, or mutated.
 - **Verbatim Copying:** Within the mUla blocks, besides fixing stray Latin letters, do not change a single character, accent mark (svara), or punctuation in the original Sanskrit text.
 - **No Extra Commentary:** Do not add your own explanations or "Here is the text" headers.
-- **Preserve Formatting:** Maintain all original tags, spacing, and accent marks (svara marks) in the source text exactly as provided.
+- **Preserve Formatting:** Maintain all original tags, spacing, and accent marks (svara marks) in the source text exactly as provided. **Spacing:** The empty lines shown above are significant and must be retained.
+Note that there should be no empty line before the `</details>` tag.
+Retain all other markdown (e.g., headings) as they are.
 - **Sequential Matching:** Match the translation/ commentary sentences to the 'मूलम्' blocks in the order they appear.
 But don't force this.
 - **Appendix** - alert me in an appendix if the commentary/ translation provided is entirely wrong, or if extra commentary/ translation was provided in the beginning or end.
+- Don't forget to apply the hyphenator aglorithm where required.

 If `विश्वास-प्रस्तुतिः` and `मूलम्` tags are already there, then don't create those again.
 Just update the `विश्वास-प्रस्तुतिः` text with the output from the hyphenator algorithm; and insert the Translation / Translation - Notes tags as described above.

-**IMPORTANT FORMATTING RULES:**

-1. **Fidelity of the `मूलम्` Block with Explicit Corrections:** The text within the `<details><summary>मूलम्</summary>...</details>` block must be a character-for-character replica of the original sentence as it appears in the source input.
-No *silent* typographical corrections or normalizations are permitted.
-However, you are explicitly allowed to mark corrections within this block using the `[[OLD|NEW]]` format.
-Aside from these explicitly marked `[[OLD|NEW]]` corrections, the surrounding text must remain entirely unchanged.
-2. **Prevention of Character Dropping and Mutation:** When segmenting and copying sentences into their respective blocks, you must ensure that no syllables, vowel signs (mātrās), consonants, or punctuation marks are accidentally truncated, dropped, or mutated.
-3. **No Silent Corrections:** Typographical or spelling errors in the source text must never be corrected silently in any block.
-Any correction must strictly use the inline `[[OLD|NEW]]` format.
-4. **Spacing:** The empty lines shown above are significant and must be retained.
-Note that there should be no empty line before the `</details>` tag.
-Retain all other markdown (e.g., headings) as they are.

 ---